-Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park) (automatic transmission) or in 1 (First) (manual transmission).
+Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park).

-TRACTION CONTROLTM (IF EQUIPPED)
+TRACTION CONTROL[®] (IF EQUIPPED)

-Your vehicle may be equipped with a Traction Control system.
+Your vehicle may be equipped with a Traction Control[®] system.
 This system helps you maintain the stability and steerability of your vehicle, especially on slippery road surfaces such as snow- or ice-covered roads and gravel roads.
 The system will allow your vehicle to make better use of available traction in these conditions.